shakibkarami/Persian-Handwritng-Recogtition/README.md

 # Persian handwriting recognition using CNN
-This project was part of final projcet of the course <a href="https://wp.kntu.ac.ir/nasihatkon/teaching/cvug/s2020/">Foundations of Computer Vision Course</a> instructed by Dr. Behrooz Nasihatkon.
+This project was part of final project of the course <a href="https://wp.kntu.ac.ir/nasihatkon/teaching/cvug/s2020/">Foundations of Computer Vision Course</a> instructed by Dr. Behrooz Nasihatkon.
 It contains scripts for data pre-processing and exctraction, annotation, training, and prediction and uses computer vision and machine learning techniques.

 # Data collection